Cynic1254/Block-B-blog/page/index.markdown

 ### Extracting the data
 now that we have finally reached the point where we can extract the parsed data let's talk about how we want to save that data.

-first let's take a look at how clang structures the AST, This can be done by invoking clang.exe with the `-Xclang -ast-dump -fsyntax-only` flags running it on this small test snippet:
+first let's take a look at how clang structures the AST, this can be done by invoking clang.exe with the `-Xclang -ast-dump -fsyntax-only` flags running it on this small test snippet:
 ```cpp
 #pragma once